Welcome to Barcelona!

 Recipe: Try my recipe for salt cod croquettes — yum!

 Did you know that Catalonia alone has 11 official appellations of origin (official wine regions, or D.O. regions in Spanish)?
 You better bet that means a lot of amazing local wine!
-The area is surprising, due to the drastic changes in geography and climate, and the region produces about 25% of all Spanish wine, so there is a big different in quality if you don’t know what to look for.
+The area is surprising, due to the drastic changes in geography and climate, and the region produces about 25% of all Spanish wine, so there is a big difference in quality if you don’t know what to look for.

-Join our sommelier-led Barcelona wine tour to really dive deep into the world of Catalan and Spanish wines.
+Wine & Tapas Tour: Join our sommelier-led Barcelona wine tour to really dive deep into the world of Catalan and Spanish wines.
 We can also plan private Barcelona wine experiences!

 Home to 1,000-year-old olive trees, Catalonia is a wonderful region to buy extra virgin olive oil.
 Barcelona is home to some great olive oil shops too– like Oli Sal, which we visit for a tasting on our Gracia Neighborhood Tour!